ubucon-asia/docs.ubucon.asia/docs/travel-support/travel-grant.md

 ## Are there anything you would like to achieve through this year's UbuCon Asia?

 # Travel grant for round trip
+## Do you need travel grant for round trip?
+Enter Yes or No:

+## Type of transportation (such as Flight, Train, Ferry, Express Bus or other)

+## Your travel itinerary
+(e.g. Arrival: In HAN from ICN at August 30th, Departure: From HAN to ICN at September 3rd)

+## Estimated total expense in USD

+## Please attach proof for estimated amount above (Such as travel pricing searches, Or an Inoice if you already booked one)
+What is the name of file you've attached?:

+## Level of needs for round trip funding
+Please enter a number from the list below:
+1. Without this travel grant, I will never be able to attend this event in-person.
+2. Without this travel grant, I will have to make financial sacrifices to attend in-person.
+3. Without this travel grant, It will be inconvenient for me, But no problem to attend.
+4. I will be stll able to join without this travel grant, As I can raise travel funding in other ways.

+# Travel grant for accomodation
+## Do you need travel grant for accomodation?
+Enter Yes or No:

+## Your check-in and check-out schedule
+(e.g. Check-in at Aug 30, Check-out at Sep 3)

+## In case you'll need to book accomodation by yourself, Enter estimated total expense in USD

+## In case you'll need to book accomodation by yourself, Please attach proof for estimated amount above
+(Such as travel pricing searches, Or an Inoice if you already booked one) What is the name of file you've attached?:

+## Level of needs for accomodation support
+Please enter a number from the list below:
+1. Without this travel grant, I will never be able to attend this event in-person.
+2. Without this travel grant, I will have to make financial sacrifices to attend in-person.
+3. Without this travel grant, It will be inconvenient for me, But no problem to attend.
+4. I will be stll able to join without this travel grant, As I can raise travel funding in other ways.

+# Any comments or questions to the committee?
 ```